background

 Gross Merchandise Value (GMV) = Number of Transactions × Average Order Value (AOV)

-The number of transactions is self-explanatory, while the average order value (AOV) is the amount spent on average per customer order.
+The total number of transactions is self-explanatory, while the average order value (AOV) is the amount spent on average per customer order.

 • Discounts